MicrosoftDocs/quantum-docs/articles/user-guide/machines/qc-trace-simulator/width-counter.md

 ms.author: vadym
 ms.date: 06/25/2020
 ms.topic: conceptual
-uid: microsoft.quantum.machines.qc-trace-simulator.width-counter
+uid: microsoft.quantum.machines.overview.qc-trace-simulator.width-counter
 no-loc: ['Q#', '$$v']
 ---

 # Quantum trace simulator: width counter

-The width counter is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
+The width counter is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.overview.qc-trace-simulator.intro).
 You can use it to count the number of qubits allocated and borrowed by each operation in a Q# program.
 Some primitive operations can allocate extra qubits, for example, multiply controlled `X` operations or controlled `T` operations.

 ## Invoking the width counter